When searching for HR software solutions, it’s easy to run across many different acronyms describing Human Resource systems. What do they really mean?

 - In-house solutions: A purchase or license fee, often including substantially more customization than with a subscription solution, is paid.
 Software and systems are then implemented by a company’s in-house IT department, with support provided by the vendor.

-- Hosted Solutions: A hybrid of the two previous examples, in a hosted solution the software is still purchased or licensed, but is still implemented and hosted in a remote location and serviced by the vendor.
+- Hosted Solutions: This is a hybrid of the two previous examples.
+In a hosted solution the software is still purchased or licensed, but is still implemented and hosted in a remote location and serviced by the vendor.

 Human Resources systems, whether they go by the moniker of HRIS, HRMS or HCM are essential parts of a well-managed workforce in today’s economy.
 Just don’t expect to find any actual difference in the product because of a difference in the acronym.